 \subsection{Definition of the action}

-We now want to define the map $\phi:\HM\to\B Q$.
-In order to come up with its definition, we can start from the computation of \cref{hm-fundamental-group} which identifies the fundamental group of~$\HM$ to be $Q$ (an alternative, more abstract, starting point will also be given in \cref{galois-fibration}).
-We see that $x$ corresponds to~$i$, $y$ corresponds to~$j$, the relation $z=yx$ imposes that $z$ should correspond to $ji=-k$, and $w$ was contracted and should thus correspond to~$1$.
+We now define the map $\phi:\HM\to\B Q$.
+To motivate its definition, we can start from the computation of \cref{hm-fundamental-group} which identifies the fundamental group of~$\HM$ with $Q$ (an alternative and more abstract starting point will also be given in \cref{galois-fibration}).
+We see that the path $x$ corresponds to~$i$, the path $y$ corresponds to~$j$, the relation $z=yx$ imposes that $z$ should correspond to $ji=-k$, and the path $w$ was contracted and should thus correspond to~$1$.
 This suggests the following definition of the map $\phi$, using the elimination principle of~$\HM$.

 \begin{definition} We define a morphism $\phi:\HM\to\B Q$ on 0-cells by

 and on 1-cells by

 The 2-cells are sent to 2-cells coming from the following relations which are known to hold in~$Q$: